What is the Mazda Miata / MX-5?

 As time went on the engine was enlarged and the car was constantly improved until production ceased in 1997.
 During its production run a number of special editions were produced.

-Many members of the club still enjoy road trips and tours in their first generation (up 28 year old) cars.
+Many members of the club still enjoy road trips and tours in their first generation (up to 30 year old) cars.
 The NA has become a collectable and many special editions are highly sought after.
-In 2017 Mazda started a program to restore NA series cars.
+In 2017 Mazda started a program to restore NA series cars in Japan.
 Unlike other manufacturers like Mercedes and Porsche that have similar programs they are also manufacturing or having suppliers make new parts so that long-out-of-stock NA parts are available to individual restorers.

 The second generation car was evolutionary rather than revolutionary with more appearance rather than fundamental changes.
 The flip up headlights were gone, the door handles changed, and the spare tire migrated to under the trunk floor.